 This seems too ridiculous to be true, but we’ve got her on film admitting to it!

 With its critical impact on the world economy and global trade, privacy legislation in Asia has been extremely active in the last several years.
 A recently released report, Privacy Laws in Asia, written by Cynthia Rich of Morrison & Foerster LLP for Bloomberg BNA, analyzes commonalities and differences in the privacy and data security requirements in countries including Australia, India, Hong Kong and more.

 This report gives you at-a-glance access to a side-by-side chart comparing four key compliance areas, a country-by-country review of the differences and special characteristics in the law, and explanations of the common elements of the privacy laws in 11 jurisdictions.

+It is without question that Steve Jobs was a genius, and we will never know what he could have created with more time.
 As the saying goes, if you can’t beat ’em, copy ’em.
-Or at least that is what I am saying now.
-And luckily, I came across a blog post by Larry Bodine about what lawyers, particularly small-firm lawyers, can learn from Jobs….
+Or at least that is what Valerie Katz is saying now.
+And luckily, she came across a blog post by Larry Bodine about what lawyers, particularly small-firm lawyers, can learn from Jobs….